 "Kelley is an incredible resource into Agile methodologies -- what works, why it works, and how to implement.
 We have engaged Kelley to prepare materials, give technical guidance, and facilitate adoption of key practices into our organization.
 We enjoy working with Kelley and would highly recommend him to others. " -- Jonathan Siegel, Founder and CEO, ELC Technologies

 "Kelley has been a huge help in allowing us to determine our software direction.
 He has advised at the highest level all the way down to the implementation details, when needed.
 Based on our needs, Kelley has been guiding us toward TDD and SOLID and these methods hold great promise for the future of our software.
 I've also checked in with a few other software managers I know and all wish they had this guidance and direction at the start of their company.
-Kelley is a trusted advisor and I highly recommend his services and his message." -- Casey Hare, Senior Systems Engineer, Angstrom Designs
+Kelley is a trusted advisor and I highly recommend his services and his message." -- Casey Hare, Founder, Angstrom Designs